bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 {layout="Investigate"}
 # Exploring Other Displays

-CODAP is designed to be student-friendly and that the interface encourages guesswork... but we can save some time by being a bit more strategic.
+CODAP is designed to be student-friendly, and its interface encourages guesswork... but we can save some time by being a bit more strategic.

 ---
 {layout="Investigate"}